Tettigoniidae: Ecology

-The diet of most tettigoniids includes leaves, flowers, bark, and seeds, but many species are exclusively predatory, feeding on other insects, snails, or even small vertebrates such as snakes and lizards.
+The diet of most tettigoniids includes leaves, flowers, bark, and seeds, but many species are exclusively predatory, feeding on other insects, snails, or even small vertebrates such as lizards.
 Some are also considered pests by commercial crop growers and are sprayed to limit growth, but population densities are usually low, so a large economic impact is rare.

 Tettigoniids are serious insect pests of karuka (Pandanus julianettii).
 The species Segestes gracilis and Segestidea montana eat the leaves and can sometimes kill trees.
 Growers will stuff leaves and grass in between the leaves of the crown to keep insects out.

 By observing the head and mouthparts, where differences can be seen in relation to function, it is possible to determine what type of food the tettigoniids consume.
 Large tettigoniids can inflict a painful bite or pinch if handled, but seldom break the skin.

 Some species of bush crickets are consumed by people, such as the nsenene (Ruspolia differens) in Uganda and neighbouring areas.